Beara Way – 8 Days

 - Day 3 / Adrigole to Castletownbere

-- Today’s walk whole trail offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
-Travelling along a trail that flanks the southern slopes of Hungry Hill, the highest mountain (685 m) on the peninsula, Past Park Lough, through Comnagapple Glen into the lively town of Castletownbere.
-Distance: 21 km/12.5 miles, Ascent: 944 m/2832 ft, Approximate walking time; 6-7 hours, Overnight in Castletownbere
+Today’s walking trail offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
+You will be walking along a trail that flanks the southern slopes of Hungry Hill, the highest mountain (685 m) on the peninsula, past Park Lough, through Comnagapple Glen and into the lively town of Castletownbere, where you will stay overnight.

 - Day 4 / Beara island (Ferry to and from the island)

-- A charming island that offers a haven of peace and tranquillity, on a walk that winds along old abandoned roads and grassy tracks.
-Through a rugged wilderness to a picturesque lighthouse and a ruined signal tower.
+Beara Island is a charming island that offers a haven of peace and tranquillity.
+Today you will follow a walking trail that winds along old abandoned roads and grassy tracks, through the rugged wilderness to a picturesque lighthouse and a ruined signal tower.
 From here you will have magnificent panoramic views of Bantry Bay, Bear Haven Harbour and back over your previous days walk.
-Distance: 12 km/7.5 miles, Ascent: 420 m/1260 ft, Approximate walking time 3-4 hours Overnight in Castletownbere
+You will again stay overnight in Castletownbere.

 - Day 5 / Castletownbere to the village of Eyeries

-- The trail takes you out of Castletownbere following quiet country roads, passing Derrenataggart Stone Circle, one of the finest megalithic monuments on the peninsula.
-A steady ascent takes you to a saddle between Knockoura and Miskish where you have the option to shorten your day down to 13 km/8 miles by crossing the centre of the Peninsula to Aughbrack and rejoin the trail at Aughabrack.
-Or continue on the trail through the charming village of Allihies and over the spine of the peninsula to Eyeries.
-Distance: 27 km/17 miles, Ascent: 807 m/2421 ft, Approximate walking time, 8-9 hours or Distance: 13 km/8 miles, Ascent: 350 m/1050 ft, Approximate walking time, 4-5 hours Overnight in Eyeries
+The trail today takes you out of Castletownbere following quiet country roads.
+You will pass Derrenataggart Stone Circle, one of the finest megalithic monuments on the peninsula.
+A steady ascent takes you to a saddle between Knockoura and Miskish where you have the option to shorten your day down to 13 km/8 miles by crossing the centre of the Peninsula to Aughbrack or continue on the trail through the charming village of Allihies and over the spine of the peninsula to Eyeries.
+You will stay overnight in Eyeries.

 - Day 6 / Eyeries to Lauragh